jweijers/optaplanner-workshop/README.md

 # OCS Optaplanner workshop

 This document contains instructions for the OCS Optaplanner workshop.
-All exercises come from [Red Hat Optaplanner instructions bundle](http://www.optaplanner.org/learn/training.html).
+Most exercises come from [Red Hat Optaplanner instructions bundle](http://www.optaplanner.org/learn/training.html).

 ## Lab 101: No more than 4 processes per computer

-The customer’s use case is closely resembles the OptaPlanner example CloudBalancing.
+The customer’s use case closely resembles the OptaPlanner example CloudBalancing.
 But there’s 1 big difference:
 * Don’t assign too many processes to the same computer

 ### Preparation